An implicit unified gas-kinetic wave-particle method for radiative transport process: Introduction

-The unified gas-kinetic scheme (UGKS) proposed by Xu, et. al. achieves high accuracy and efficiency in the simulation of multiscale transport processes of gas, radiation, plasma, and multiphase flow \cite{xu2010unified,liu2016unified,mieussens2013asymptotic,sun2015asymptotic,liu2019unified,liu2017unified}.
-The UGKS provides a unified-preserving framework in the construction of kinetic schemes \cite{guo2023unified}, under which the discrete unified gas kinetic scheme (DUGKS) \cite{guo2013discrete,guo2021progress}, the unified gas-kinetic particle (UGKP) method and the unified gas-kinetic wave-particle (UGKWP) method are constructed \cite{liu2020unified,zhu2019unified} and applied in the multiscale transport processes \cite{li2020unified,xu2021unified,yang2021unified,liu2021unified}.
-The unified-preserving emphasizes that the asymptotic limits can be preserved on a resolution larger than $\text{Kn}^{1/2}$ \cite{guo2023unified}.
-The UGKWP is also a regime-adaptive scheme, states that its degree of freedom (DOF) adapts to flow regime.
-In the ballistic regime, the DOF of UGKWP is consistent to the implicit Monte Carlo (IMC) method, and in the diffusive regime, the DOF of UGKWP degenerates to a diffusion scheme exponentially.
-In this work, an implicit version of UGKWP method is developed that completely removes any constraints on time step.
-As long as the time resolution is acceptable, the Courant–Friedrichs–Lewy (CFL) number can be assigned an arbitrarily large value.
-The entropy and the non-equilibrium of the distribution function is preserved under various numerical resolutions, which is defined as the \textit{entropy preserving} property.
+The unified gas-kinetic scheme (UGKS) proposed by Xu et al. achieves high accuracy and efficiency in the simulation of multiscale transport processes of gas, radiation, plasma, and multiphase flow \cite{xu2010unified,liu2016unified,mieussens2013asymptotic,liu2019unified,liu2017unified,liu2020unifiedlinear}.
+The UGKS provides a unified-preserving framework in the construction of kinetic schemes \cite{guo2023unified}, under which the discrete unified gas kinetic scheme (DUGKS) \cite{guo2013discrete,guo2021progress}, the unified gas-kinetic particle (UGKP) method and the unified gas-kinetic wave-particle (UGKWP) method is constructed and applied in the multiscale transport processes \cite{liu2020unified,zhu2019unified,li2020unified,xu2021unified,yang2021unified,liu2021unified}.
+A unified-preserving property is proposed to measure the capability of a numerical scheme to preserve the asymptotic limits on a space-time resolution larger than $O(\text{Kn}^{1/2})$ \cite{guo2023unified}.

+In this work, an implicit UGKWP method is developed that removes the stiff-source constraint and CFL constraint on the time step.
+Therefore, the time step can be chosen purely according to the local time resolution.
+The local non-equilibrium flow physics, including the entropy, is preserved under various numerical resolutions.
+The IUGKWP has the property of regime-adaptive, which states that the scheme adapts its degree of freedom (DOF) to the local flow regime.
+In the optically thin regime, the DOF of IUGKWP is consistent with the implicit Monte Carlo (IMC) method.
+In the optically thick regime, the DOF of IUGKWP exponentially degenerates to a diffusion scheme.
 We develop multidimensional codes for 2D and 3D radiative transport simulations.
-The algorithms and codes are validated by a series of tests.
+The algorithms and codes are validated by a series of numerical tests.